HwWobbe/DefinitiveData-DeltaAlerts/README.md

      * try LcHd on a StL River Cruise
        * an under-whelming reaction from Ls
    * discuss: DplT
+* shadingLevel tests suggest recursion for each level baced on the remaiing lower ones

 ## 2025-02:
   - TA follow-up